MezoFoundation/constitution/README.md

 from each standing-sector their special-sector is comprised of.

-The minimum number of Mezonos in a Mezo system must be equal to the number of citizens within that Mezo system.

 The minimium number of Mezonos that can be given to a citizen is equal to the amount of Mezonos needed to buy a munit.

 ### Mezono Accounting